Alcatraz

 This was followed by wooden shops, storehouses, barracks and offices.

-Those who couldn't make it in the gold fields, became reluctant
+Those who couldn't make it in the gold fields, became reluctant laborers

 on Alcatraz.
-The labor force carved out roadways and other features
+The labor force carved out roadways and other features as

 the fortress slowly took shape.
 It was only a matter of time before